Connect with others who understand.

 Other Factors in Achieving and Sustaining Remission

-Along with maintaining your treatment plan, other strategies — discussed below — may help you maintain remission.
+Along with maintaining your current treatment plan, other strategies — discussed below — may help you maintain remission.

 Undergoing Rehabilitation Therapy for MS